This paper looks at the development of Collective Defined Contribution (CDC) pension schemes in the UK

 On 16 July 2020, the Government lifted the pause, as progress in determining the McCloud remedy meant costs were now more certain.
 The cost of the remedy would count as a ‘member cost’ in the completion of the 2016 valuations.

 In February 2021, the Government said that the inclusion of the cost of the McCloud remedy in the 2016 valuation would lead to higher costs than had been expected and in some schemes breaching the ceiling.
-While a cost ceiling breach would generally result in action having to be taken to return costs to target, the Government had decided that this would not be appropriate for the 2016 valuations.
-A review by the Government Actuary was ongoing and it would not be appropriate to reduce member benefits as a result of a mechanism that might not be working as intended.
+While a cost ceiling breach would generally result in action having to be taken to return costs to target, the Government had decided that this would not be appropriate for the 2016 valuations, particularly given its concern that the mechanism that might not be working as had been intended.
 However, in the case of costs falling below target, member benefits would be increased to bring costs back to target.

 On 7 October 2021, the Government published amending directions for completion of the 2016 valuations.
 A letter from the GA confirmed that the amending directions reflected the Government’s policy intention that the entire impact of the McCloud remedy should be taken into account at this set of valuations.